ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

 * `agent_name` –– replaces Watson as the name to whatever is supplied
 * `agent_voice` –– tunes Watson Assistant's voice
 * `user_first_name`, `user_last_name`, `user_full_name` –– makes Watson Assistant aware about current user so it will use personalization in answers.
-* `disable_button` –– enables button control when set to false, disables button control when set to true
+* `disable_button` –– disables button control when set to true, enables button control when set to false
-* `disable_shadow` –– enables modal shadow when set to false, disables modal shadow when set to true
+* `disable_shadow` –– disables modal shadow when set to true, enables modal shadow when set to false

 #### IBM_EBA API